By Nell Harrison

 EMF Continues Endowment Push

-Since October, EMF has launched a new logo and continues the momentum of the ACEP $1 million match to bring the endowment to maturity with a corpus of $2.5 million.
-To help achieve this goal, for every dollar contributed to EMF before June 30, EMF will match it with a contribution of 50 cents toward the endowment.
-EMF has a new board and a new Strategic Plan.
-It’s Goals and Objectives are to:
+Over the past year, EMF has launched a new logo and continues the momentum of the ACEP $1 million match to bring the endowment to maturity with a corpus of $2.5 million.
+EMF has a new board, new Director and new Strategic Plan.
+Its Goals and Objectives are to:

 Please go to www.emfoundation.org, and make EMF your charity of choice.